-- Kick the Dog: A bank head pretends to call Dick in for a job interview, even letting him to bypass a long line of people queueing up for it.
-It turns out that he's just there so that the guy and the other higher-ups in the bank can mock him and take more pictures of him for the 'net.
-Turns into a The Dog Bites Back moment when Dick and Jane rob the guy, getting him fired in the process.
+- A tech company CEO pretends to call Dick in for a job interview, even letting him to bypass a long line of people queueing up for it.
+It turns out that he's just there so that the guy and the other higher-ups in the company can mock him and take more pictures of him for the 'net.
+Turns into a The Dog Bites Back moment when during their crime spree, Dick and Jane rob the guy blind, getting him fired in the process.

-- Know When To Fold Them: Dick and Jane quit their crime spree (which was meant to be their last one) after two former Globodyne employees botch a robbery job at the bank they themselves were planning on stealing from.
+- Know When to Fold Them: Dick and Jane quit their crime spree after two former Globodyne employees botch a robbery job at the bank they themselves were planning on stealing from (which was meant to be their last one).
 It gets further strengthen after they see on the news other employees failing in various criminal activity as well.

 - No Ontological Inertia: Everything tanks when Globodyne goes down in the remake.
 Partially justified by the economic downswing caused by the sudden failure of a major corporation.

 - Oh, Crap!: Jack's reaction as he reads of his "charity" fund during a news conference, coming to the realization his ill-gotten money has been given away.

 - One-Liner, Name...
 One-Liner: In the midst of Dick's bank heist, another group comes in to rob the bank themselves.
 Meanwhile, Jane is waiting in the car as the police arrive.Jane: Oh, Dick, oh, Dick, oh, Dick.
 Run, Dick, run!

 - Present-Day Past: Set in 2000, but a convenience store's door sticker has a "born before" date of 1983.